yonas-fsaha/order-summary-component/README.md

 ## Create a custom `README.md`

 We strongly recommend overwriting this `README.md` with a custom one.
-We've provided a template inside the [`README-template.md`](./README-template.md) file in this starter code.
+We've provided a template inside the [`README-template.md`]